Phase 5 — Frontend Interface¶

 Frontend Outcome¶

-The interface is aligned with backend endpoints and schema constraints, ensuring that user actions map cleanly to valid database operations.
+The interface is aligned with backend endpoints, schema constraints, and course requirements, ensuring that user actions map cleanly to valid database operations across both system layers.